 |TI CC256x, WL183x||Dual mode||H4, H5, eHCILL||Yes||Yes||No||Yes for CC256XC||cc256x||Also WL185x, WL187x, and WL189x|

-- BD_ADDR: Not all Bluetooth chipset come with a fixed valid MAC Address.
-Better Broadcom and CSR dongles come with a MAC address from the dongle manufacturer, but cheaper ones might come with identical addresses.
+- BD_ADDR: Indiates if Bluetooth chipset compes with its own valid MAC Addess.
+Better Broadcom and CSR dongles usually come with a MAC address from the dongle manufacturer, but cheaper ones might come with identical addresses.

 - SCO over HCI: All Bluetooth Classic chipsets support SCO over HCI, for those that are marked with No, we either didn't try or didn't found enough information to configure it correctly.

-- Multiple LE Roles: Apple uses Broadcom Bluetooth+Wifi in their iOS devices and newer iOS versions support multipe concurrent LE roles, so at least some Broadcom models support multiple concurrent LE roles.
+- Multiple LE Roles: Apple uses Broadcom Bluetooth+Wifi in their iOS devices and newer iOS versions support multiple concurrent LE roles, so at least some Broadcom models support multiple concurrent LE roles.

 The best source for documentation on vendor specific commands so far has been the source code for blueZ and the Bluedroid Bluetooth stack from Android.